grfiv/ustreasuries/README.md

     -   **ThetaCall** the decay in the value of a call or a portfolio of calls as time passes
     -   **ThetaPut** the decay in the value of a put or a portfolio of puts as time passes
     -   **OptionGamma** the change in Delta with respect to asset price
+    -   **Vega** the sensitivity to changes in the volatility of the underlying
 -   **Utility Functions**
     -   **CAGR**
         -   **CAGRd** Calculate discrete Compound Annual Growth Rate